-Reduce unauthorized access to network resources using filters
+- Reduce unauthorized access to network resources using filters

-Define the data protection features provided by IPSec
+- Define the data protection features provided by IPSec

-Define the data protection levels provided by IPSec
+- Define the data protection levels provided by IPSec

-Define how to negotiate security keys
+- Define how to negotiate security keys

-Define the strategies used to enhance the availability of TCP/IP routing structures
+- Define the strategies used to enhance the availability of TCP/IP routing structures